How to prepare your Middle School Child for High School by Tapping Into Their Intellectual Growth

 This can be a bit unsettling to parents who have anticipated those ‘teen years’ with dread.
 You’ll be glad to hear that this is normal and natural.

-In fact, homeschooling high school might actually be some of your favorite homeschooling years!
+Actually, homeschooling high school might be some of your favorite homeschooling years!

 The content of what they are learning is important, of course, but so is the way you teach it.

-One of the most effective ways to promote higher level thinking is through dialogue.
+One of the most effective ways to promote higher level, critical thinking is through dialogue.
 Help prepare your middle school child for high school by teaching them to think about the information they are learning and connect it to something else they have already learned.

-Ask questions to remind them of what they already know about a subject and encourage them to list things they don’t know but would like to learn about it.
-Read about how to use a KLW chart to do this here.
+Ask questions to remind them of what they already know about a topic and encourage them to list things they don’t know but would like to learn about it.

 Once that foundation of knowledge is laid, move to the higher level questions.
 Here are some ideas to get you started.